Universal Soldier: Regeneration: Theatrical

 The film premiered at the Fantastic Fest in Austin, Texas, U.S.A. on October 1, 2009.

 The film was theatrically released in Israel on January 7, 2010, followed by the Philippines on January 8, followed by both Bahrain and the United Arab Emirates on January 27, both Malaysia and Singapore on January 28.
 A month later, it was released in Lebanon on March 25, Jordan on March 31 and Japan on June 26.

 Home media

 The film was officially released in the United States directly on DVD and Blu-ray on February 2, 2010, on February 9 in Brazil, April 5 in the United Kingdom, and May 4 in France and Germany.

 Reception

 Box office

-The film has been mostly released directly to DVD / Blu-ray in the US and Europe, as well and the following figures do not include theatrical box office reports from important territories such as Israel, Japan or South Korea.
+The film was released directly to home media in the US and Europe, as well and the following figures do not include theatrical box office reports from other territories such as Israel, Japan or South Korea.
 As of April 7, 2010, the film has grossed $844,447 in United Arab Emirates, Singapore, Italy, Lebanon, Malaysia and the Philippines.